rust-lang/book/second-edition/nostarch/chapter08.md

 ### Slicing Strings

-Because it's not clear what the return type of string indexing should be, and it is often a bad idea to index into a string, Rust dissuades you from doing so by asking you to be more specific if you really need it.
+Because it’s not clear what the return type of string indexing should be, and it is often a bad idea to index into a string, Rust dissuades you from doing so by asking you to be more specific if you really need it.
 The way you can be more specific than indexing using `[]` with a single number is using `[]` with